 - Remove the power supply from the device (unplug the LAN cable). - Replug the LAN cable . . . the reboot starts.
 If the boot process is not interrupted, the standard reboot is performed. - Interrupt the boot procedure after 30 sec. at the earliest and 40 sec. at the latest.
+Once The device is recet as Integrator (DECT manager with a dynamic ID set) - Once The device is reset as Integrator/DECT manager with a dynamic IP settings. - Three times The device is reset as base station.

-OnceThe device is reset as Integrator/DECT manager with a dynamic IP settings.Three timesThe device is reset as base station.Five timesThe device is reset as Integrator/DECT manager with fixed IP settings.
+Five times The device is reset as Integrator/DECT manager with fixed IP settings.